GSA/digitalgov.gov/content/posts/2014/03/2014-03-24-why-go-responsive-heres-what-feds-are-saying.md

 </p>

 <p dir="ltr">
-  In February, the Mobile Gov Community of Practice <a title="Responsive Web Design Workshop: Why, How and What’s Next?" href="{{< relref "2014-01-30-responsive-web-design-workshop-why-how-and-whats-next.md" >}}">hosted a workshop</a> with more than 40 feds from 19 agencies to answer these questions.
+  In February, the Mobile Gov Community of Practice <a title="Responsive Web Design Workshop: Why, How and What’s Next?" href="{{< link "2014-01-30-responsive-web-design-workshop-why-how-and-whats-next.md" >}}">hosted a workshop</a> with more than 40 feds from 19 agencies to answer these questions.
 </p>

 <p dir="ltr">